VzxPLnHqr/satsodynamics/README.md

 4. When a UTXO with internal energy `u` is spent, we consider the system as releasing an amount `u` of heat.

+##### What about empty blocks with no outputs?
+This naive approach allocates work directly to the outputs for transactions within a block.
+However, in the event that a block has no outputs whatsoever, then there is no way to actually allocate the work, and it is released as heat.
+This is unsatisfactory, since this completely discounts any additional security that an empty block confers on the state of the system (the UTXO set).

 #### Transaction fees as accumulated internal energy
 What about transaction fees?
 There are a number of ways we can handle transaction fees.
 Here we opt to treat transaction fees as accumulated/retained work by the